stolenportraits/stolenportraits.github.io/about/bibiana.md

     title: bibiana monterde
     location: about
     images:
-    - about/bibiana1.jpg
+    - url: about/bibiana1.jpg
-    - about/bibiana2.jpg
+    - url: about/bibiana2.jpg
-    - about/bibiana3.jpg
+    - url: about/bibiana3.jpg
 ---

 My name is Bibiana Monterde; I was born and raised in Mexico City.
 I design, dance and do photography.